Marie-Claire Fudge

 British Virgin Islands

-2 min read
+3 min read

-BVI business companies are one of the most commonly used offshore vehicles and our expert team frequently advises on the transfer of shares in BVI companies.
-In this snapshot, partner Marie-Claire Fudge addresses a number of the most common questions asked about the transfer of shares in a BVI company.
+BVI business companies are one of the most commonly used offshore vehicles and we frequently advise on the transfer of shares in BVI companies.

-Generally yes, unless there are any limitations or restrictions on the transfer of shares in the company's memorandum and articles of association (M&A), such as rights of first refusal, drag and tag rights or prohibitions on transfers.
+Generally, yes, unless there are any limitations or restrictions on transfer of shares in the company's memorandum and articles of association (M&A), such as rights of first refusal, drag and tag rights or prohibitions on transfers.
 It is important to review and comply with the transfer provisions in the M&A in order for a share transfer to be validly made.

 There is no specific form required for the instrument of transfer, except that it must be signed by the transferor and contain the name and address of the transferee.
 As good practice, we would expect the instrument of transfer to include: